MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 ﻿---
-title: Add comments in Power Pages design studio
+title: Add comments to pages in design studio
 description: Learn how to add comments to your Power Pages site.
 author:
 ms.topic: conceptual